StrikingLoo/strikingloo.github.io/wiki-articles/machine-learning/clip.md

 language: English
 ---

+These are my notes and explanation on the [CLIP paper](https://arxiv.org/abs/2103.00020), a model that uses a very clever contrastive training regime that **maps both textual and image inputs into a shared latent universe**, to then apply semantically meaningful distance notions and generate images or text.

+The basic idea is: we have a model that maps text prompts to a latent space (like a sentence embedding.
+In this case, a Transformer).
+We also have a model that maps images into a latent space (here a ResNet or a Transformer) of the same dimension *d*.

+Finally, what we do is take a (massive, crawled from the internet) dataset of images and their captions, and train both models to increase the cosine similarity between a caption and its corresponding image.
+After backpropagating for a long while, we obtain a new embedding space where a text's representation and its corresponding image's are 'close' in terms of cosine similarity (angle), and far from other arbitrary captions and pictures.

+This is achieved through a similar loss as is used for word embeddings.
+It is **contrastive**: we take a pair *(image, caption)* and also make a spurious pair with the image and a random caption, and one with the caption and a random image.
+Then we use a loss that penalizes the true pair for diverging from a similarity of 1, and the spurious pairs for having a similarity bigger than 0.

+Here ends my explanation and begin the quotes and figures from the paper.

+## Paper quotes and summary

 State-of-the-art computer vision systems are trained to predict a fixed set of predetermined object categories.
 This restricted form of supervision limits their generality and usability since